vidyagc/portfolio/_posts/2017-12-05-design-nonprofits-2.markdown

 <span class="highlight-line">Who should be on your decision teams?</span> Your website may have more content than you realize.
 A content team could be necessary for managing it.
 Keep in mind, content teams should be people with their boots on the ground (working out your org's mission with its audience as opposed to a grant writer).
 Also, having a content team manager will help you maintain a consistent voice across the site.
 For testing teams, include you audience if you can.
 It goes without saying that they're the ultimate goal in making your site usable and useful.
 </div>
 <div class="page-content-text">
 <span class="highlight-line">Do your homework!</span> Once roles and teams are assigned, prepare for your new tasks.
 There are many resources to help fill the knowlege gaps.
-There are countless online resources to help you form effective site testing cases or develop a project checklist.
-In the Twin Cities, there are many in person classes tech classes geared at nonprofits.
-Keep in mind that content creation and curation often will take longer than expected.
+This includes countless online resources to help you form effective test cases or develop a project checklist.
+In the Twin Cities, there are many in person classes geared at nonprofits.
+Also, keep in mind that content creation and curation often will take longer than expected.
 </div>

 <h5><span class="sub-point">5.</span> Cost</h5>